cyphergenetics/syndi/docs/Contributing.md

 1. No obscene language.
 2. It must be legible.
 3. It must be grammatically correct at least to a reasonable degree.

+**Membership**

+While we recognize and credit all individuals who contribute, no matter how small their contribution, we are also willing to grant commit access and official membership to regular contributors.

+Please contact Autumn Perrault (also known as noxgirl) if you wish to become a member of the Auto Project:

++ By e-mail: xoeverlux@gmail.com
++ By IRC: "autumn" on irc.freenode.net (usually in #auto)